 I think many of us can relate to wanting to get SAFe certified at some point.
 The initial fee or sticker price is only the beginning, as there are many other costs one has not thought of.
 This is why I have designed this guide that details all the expenses associated with pursuing SAFe Scrum Master certification.

-Let us make a quick preemptive search: What a SAFe Scrum Master technically is?
-Before we get into the costs let us check what exactly one is spending on.
+Let us make a quick preemptive search: Who is SAFe Scrum Master?
+Before we get into the costs, let us check what exactly one is spending on.
 A SAFe Scrum Master is not your regular Scrum Master with just another title.
-The position is a specific feature of Scaled Agile Framework (SAFe) and it has its own challenges and responsibilities.
+The position is a specific feature of the Scaled Agile Framework (SAFe), and it has its own challenges and responsibilities.

 Unlike traditional Scrum Masters, who work at a single team level, SAFe Scrum Masters work within an enterprise context.
 They have to know what their team's role is in relation to the Agile Release Train (ART) and how they interact with other teams and roles.
 This expanded view makes the SAFe Scrum Master certification especially relevant in larger enterprises that adopt scaled agile frameworks.